jgitlin-p21/chef-server/PRIOR_RELEASE_NOTES.md

 particularly when they are the last admin in the organization (but not necessarily limited to this).

-To help prevent this class of troubles, Chef Server now enforces that a member of an organization's "admins" group cannot be removed from the organization without first being removed from the "admins" group.
+To help prevent this class of troubles, CINC Server now enforces that a member of an organization's "admins" group cannot be removed from the organization without first being removed from the "admins" group.